 - Include balances due from:

 - U.S. offices of

-- Commercial banks
+- → Commercial banks

-- Banker's banks
+- → Banker's banks

-- Edge and agreement corporations

-- ► U.S. branches and agencies of foreign (non-U.S.) banks
+- ↗ U.S. branches and agencies of foreign (non-U.S.) banks

-- The reporting institution may report reciprocal demand balances with the above institutions on a net or gross-by-institution basis, whichever method is less burdensome
+• The reporting institution may report reciprocal demand balances with the above institutions on a net or gross-by-institution basis, whichever method is less burdensome